Trans kids, parents fight wave of legislation in red states

 MONTGOMERY, Ala.
 (AP) — Ninth grader Harleigh Walker, 15, spends her time after school like many girls her age: doing homework, listening to Taylor Swift, collecting records and hanging out with friends.

 But this year, her spring break also included trying to persuade members of the state House and Senate to reject legislation banning gender-affirming medications for transgender kids like her under 19.
 She was unsuccessful.
-On Thursday, Alabama lawmakers passed the measure.
-If Gov. Kay Ivey signs it into law, Harleigh will no longer be able to take testosterone-blocking drugs.
+On Thursday, Alabama lawmakers passed the measure, and Gov. Kay Ivey signed it into law on Friday, meaning that Harleigh will no longer be able to take testosterone-blocking drugs.